dschmenk/Bresen-Span/README.md

 ## And now for something completely different: Anti Aliased Lines

 A fast anti-aliased line routine using Wu's algorithm.
-This is more of a DDA implementation that a pure Bresenham.
-Calculating the slope in a fixed 16.16 format provides the alpha component for free:
+This is more of a DDA implementation than a pure Bresenham.
+Calculating the slope in a 16.16 fixed point format provides the alpha component for free:
 ```
 void aaline(int x1, int y1, int x2, int y2)
 {